WernherVonDown/serverlessTelegramMemeBot/README.md

 * get meme
 * upload meme
 * see who has uploaded meme
-* block users who has uploaded meme
+* block a user who has uploaded meme
 * delete meme

 Moderator can: